"Country Club Christmas" by Michelle Cox

 © 2016 Michelle Cox

-About Michelle: Michelle Cox is a wife, mom and professional freelance writer who got her start as a print reporter.
+About Michelle: Michelle Cox is a professional freelance writer who got her start as a print reporter.
 She’s a contributor to Mamalode, 5Minutesformom and The Good Men Project, and is a word slinger for a handful of corporate clients – the stuff that pays the bills.
-She also conducts budget-friendly social media book launch campaigns for select authors.
+She also conducts budget-friendly social media book launch campaigns and is preparing to introduce two unique creative writing courses: one for individuals in recovery and another combining yoga and creative writing (details at writingyourwords.com).
 Though much of her work is nonfiction, her true love is truth-telling through fiction.
-Regardless of genre, she believes in “the power of a storyline to make peace with time, quiet fear, euthanize isolation and invite others to say ‘me too’ inside a community of common experience.”ã She’s currently working on her first novel and has won a few awards/recognitions for her short stories including 2nd place winner in the Gemini Magazine Flash Fiction Contest (2017) and being named a finalist in the Atlantis Short Story Contest (2016).
-Michelle lives in St. Louis, Mo., with her husband and their three children (ages 22, 19 and 10).
-You can find her at michellecoxwriter.com
+Regardless of genre, she believes in “the power of a writing to give us authorship of our storyline so we can make peace with time, find joy, quiet fear, euthanize isolation and create a community of common experience.”
+Michelle currently is working on her first novel and has won a few awards/recognitions for her short stories including 2nd place in the Gemini Magazine Flash Fiction Contest (2017) and a finalist in the Atlantis Short Story Contest (2016).
+Michelle and her husband have three children (ages 23, 20 and 10) and they live in St. Louis, Mo.
+You can find her at michellecoxwriter.com.